tidyverse/tidyverse.org/content/blog/waldo/index.md

 </div>

-And while [`all.equal()`](https://rdrr.io/r/base/all.equal.html) helps identify that there's a problem, it doesn't make it easy to see what the difference is:
+While [`all.equal()`](https://rdrr.io/r/base/all.equal.html) identifies that there is a difference, it doesn't make it easy to see what the difference is:

 <div class="highlight">